 Telehealth connects patients to specialized medical services that may be otherwise unavailable in their community.
 Telehealth also allows patients to avoid the time associated with traveling long distances in order to see a specialty service provider in-person.
 Additionally, patients can avoid extra visits, scheduling, and wait periods if the specialist is regularly available for telehealth appointments.

 Research demonstrates that telehealth can help rural individuals receive effective care in many areas.
 Some of the specialty care services available to rural patients include dental care, cardiology, endocrinology, genetic counseling, dermatology, psychiatry, oncology, ophthalmology, and obstetrics.
 Many specialty care services are also available for children.
-See Increasing Access to Care Among Children for more information.
+See Increasing Access to Care Among Children and the Rural Early Childhood Health Promotion Toolkit for more information.

 Benefits For Providers